rid3/codewars/katas.md

 # CodeWars
 # K A T A S
 Hello there!
-Here you will find the answers to some katas 8 kyu I've done(:
+Here you will find the answers to some katas 8 kyu and 7 kyu I've done(:

 > 8 kyu <